 - Superconducting detectors.
 A superconducting single photon detection system (SingleQuantum EOS), spanning the 700-1500nm range enables us to detect single photons from a variety of quantum emitters with low jitter and minimal background noise.

 - Radiofrequency equipment and high-speed electronics to perform quantum gates on spins with high fidelity, integrating real-time feedback and machine-learning capabilities.
-Our labs host an ADwin Pro II hard real-time micro-controller system, three Zurich Instruments’ HDAWGs, one Quantum Machines’ OPX, several Rohde&Schwarz microwave sources and several high-quality amplifiers (Amplifiers Research).
+Our labs host an ADwin Pro II hard real-time micro-controller system, three Zurich Instruments’ HDAWGs, one Quantum Machines’ OPX, several Rohde&Schwarz microwave sources and several high-quality amplifiers (Amplifiers Research, up to 6 GHz).